nightmaregaurav/result-extractor/README.md

 ## Scenario

 [TUFOHSS](https://www.tufohss.edu.np) publishes the results of the `BCA TU Entrance Examination` in the form of a global merit list.
 This list contains the results of all the campuses.
 This tool is used to extract the results of individual campus from the global merit list.
-THis tool may be useful for similar scenario.
+This tool may be useful for similar scenario.
 * The global merit list is in the form of a `.txt` file.
 * The global merit list contains the results of all the campuses.
 * The merit list contains the following information: